phac-nml/irida/doc/user/administrator/troubleshooting/pipelines/index.md

 ### 6.1.2.
 Pipeline error

-After a while or running, the pipeline encountered an error:
+After a while of running, the pipeline encountered an error:

 ![assembly-pipeline-default-error.png][]